 - F.2.d.1.
 The Large Animal Internal Medicine Credentials Committee will consist of several subcommittees.
 Different subcommittees will evaluate applications in equine practice and in food animal practice.
 There are typically three people on each subcommittee. - F.2.d.2.
 The candidate's case reports will be evaluated and rated by each reviewer as "passed" or "failed."
 The reviewer will record the evaluation on a standard form that will be retained by the College.
 The comments will be compiled by the Chair of the Large Animal Internal Medicine Credentials Committee and a summary sent to each unsuccessful candidate.
-The candidate will then have an opportunity to submit a rebuttal to the Large Animal Internal Medicine Credentials Committee.
-Initially failed cases will then be re-reviewed by a second subcommittee.
-More specific guidelines on the grading of case reports are included in the credentials packet. - F.2.d.3.
+The candidate my revise a "failed" case after giving careful consideration to reviewer's comments and resubmit that case report at a subsequent submission deadline.
+More specific guidelines on the grading of case reports are included in the credentials packet.

+F.2.d.3.
 The Large Animal Internal Medicine Credentials Committee will notify the candidate of the acceptance or rejection of credentials within 60 days of the deadline for submission of the credentials.
 Copies of an appropriate published paper may be submitted by a candidate to the ACVIM office at any time after recognition that the candidate is enrolled in an ACVIM approved LAIM residency training program.
-However, case reports may only be submitted to the ACVIM office once a year (October 1), starting the second year of the residency program.
+However, case reports may only be submitted to the ACVIM office twice a year (October 1 and February 1), starting the second year of the residency program.
 The case report requirement is satisfied when the candidate accumulates two "passed" reports.
 Conditional acceptance of credentials may be attained if the publication and/or case report requirements have not been met.
 With conditional acceptance, the candidate will be allowed to take the specialty examination.
 However, the candidate cannot achieve Diplomate status or be issued a certificate until the approved residency is completed and the publication and case report requirements have been fulfilled.